Zero Waste Blog

 Apart from the Repair Café, they offer numerous other workshops and events like Drinking With Scissors, a craft night with craft beer, and Mentor’s Nights, where you can pop in to talk and learn with an expert about your latest project!

-Visit YuKonstruct’s website for more information on any of their programs, and be sure to check out the Repair Café at the 5th annual Indoor Community Garage Sale, February 10th at the Canada Games Centre!
+Visit YuKonstruct’s website for more information on any of their programs, and be sure to check out the Repair Café at the 6th annual Indoor Community Garage Sale, February 9th, 2019 at the Yukon Convention Centre!

-YuKonstruct is located at 135 Industrial Rd. in Whitehorse, YT.
+YuKonstruct is located at 2180 2nd Ave. in Whitehorse, YT.